 Fill a Fridge by Recycling Yours

-Donate your $40 incentive and provide 120 meals through Oregon Food Bank
+Donate your incentive and provide up to 120 meals through Oregon Food Bank

 120 meals from a single fridge

-When you choose to recycle your old fridge or freezer, Energy Trust offers free pickup plus a $40 incentive.
+When you choose to recycle your old fridge or freezer, Energy Trust offers free pickup plus a $20 or $40 incentive based on the age of the unit.
 Now you have the opportunity to donate that incentive directly to Oregon Food Bank.
-How far can $40 go?
-It allows the food bank to acquire and distribute approximately 120 meals to communities throughout Oregon.
+How far can that go?
+It allows the food bank to acquire and distribute up to 120 meals to communities throughout Oregon.
 That’s something we can all feel good about.